How to Get Personal Training Clients: 5 Ways that Work!

 These are the people who have a direct influence on the people who just moved in, in the neighborhood.
 They can set a good first impression and recommend you to their clients which can definitely land you clients in an instant.

-2. Don’t underestimate the power of social media
+2. Understand the power of social media and leverage it

 Social media marketing sounds intimidating, even more so after there are marketing professionals doing it for big corporations.
 But this is the answer to – where and how to find clients for your personal training business.

 If your business isn’t on social media already, you need to get it up and running asap.

-If you’re wondering how to get personal training clients from Facebook, then you’ll be surprised to know that customers who like a business on Facebook are 79% more likely to make a purchase.
+If you’re wondering how to find personal training clients on Facebook, then you’ll be surprised to know that customers who like a business on Facebook are 79% more likely to make a purchase.

 Create dedicated business accounts on Facebook and Instagram for a traditional social media approach.
 If you can include videos, then due to its insane reach, Tiktok is a great way to advertise as well.